rahulcooljaaz2007/SentimentBasedProductRecommendation/README.md

 You need to build at least three ML models.
 You then need to analyse the performance of each of these models and choose the best model.
 At least three out of the following four models need to be built (Do not forget, if required, handle the class imbalance and perform hyperparameter tuning.).
 1. Logistic regression
 2. Random forest
+3. ADA Boost
-3. XGBoost
+4. XGBoost
-4. Naive Bayes
+5. Naive Bayes

 Out of these four models, you need to select one classification model based on its performance.